robertkovacs/Literate/Literate.md

 }
 ```

-Parsing a command and the title command are both fairly simple, so let's look at them first.
+Parsing a command and the title command are both fairly simple, so let's look at
+them first.

-To parse a command we first make sure that there is the command name, and any arguments.
+To parse a command we first make sure that there is the command name, and any
+arguments.
 Then we check if the command is part of the list of commands we have.
-If it is, we
-create a new command object, fill in the name and arguments, and add it to the chapter object.
+If it is, we create a new command object, fill in the name and arguments, and
+add it to the chapter object.

 We also do something special if it is a `@include` command.
-For these ones, we take the file
+For these ones, we
-read it, and parse it as a chapter (using the `parseChapter` function).
-Then we add the
+take the file, read it, and parse it as a chapter (using the `parseChapter`
-included chapter's sections to the current chapter's sections.
-In this case, we don't add
+function).
+Then we add the included chapter's sections to the current chapter's
-the `@include` command to the list of chapter commands.
+sections.
+In this case, we don't add the `@include` command to the list of chapter commands.

 #### Parse a command
 ```d